trezor/blockbook/docs/api.md

 The optional query parameters:

-- _fiatcurrency_: if specified, the response will contain fiat rate at the time of transaction.
+- _fiatcurrency_: if specified, the response will contain secondary (fiat) rate at the time of transaction.
 If not, all available currencies will be returned.
 - _groupBy_: an interval in seconds, to group results by.
 Default is 3600 seconds.

-Example response (fiatcurrency not specified):
+Example response (_fiatcurrency_ not specified):

 ```javascript
 [